 - Any donations we receive from readings or events go toward the Novel Incubator scholarship fund.
 Emergency funds may also be available for bail.
 Both subject to need assessment.

-Or drop us a line here at Dead Darlings.
+Questions?
+If the wonderful staff at Grub Street can’t help you, drop us a line here at Dead Darlings.
 Our goal is to get great novels out into the world and provide a support system for our fellow novelists during that journey.

 You won’t regret it!